filippovisconti/docs/_posts/dphpc/2024-01-19-5-Memory-Models.md

 ![shutup](/assets/img/ScreenShot%202024-01-05%20at%2019.22.17.png)

-> ***Original definition***: “The result of any execution is the same as if the operations of all the processes were executed in some sequential order and the operations of each individual process appear in
+> ***Original definition***: "The result of any execution is the same as if the operations of all the processes were executed in some sequential order and the operations of each individual process appear in
-> this sequence in the order specified by its program” (Lamport, 1979)
+> this sequence in the order specified by its program" (Lamport, 1979)
 >
 > 1. A load L from memory location A issued by processor Pi obtains the value of the previous store to A by Pi, unless another processor has to stored a value to A in between
-> 2. A load L from memory location A obtains the value of a store S to A by another processor Pk if S and L are “sufficiently separated in time” and if no other store occurred between S and L
+> 2. A load L from memory location A obtains the value of a store S to A by another processor Pk if S and L are "sufficiently separated in time" and if no other store occurred between S and L
 > 3. Stores to the same location are serialized (defined as in (2)) {: .prompt-info}